justinlarson/Web-App-Hacking-Workshop/README.md

 First look at the Easy Setups at the bottom if you are running MacOs or Kali Linux.
 1. Download/Install Git
 2. Download/Install Docker
-3. Download Browser
+3. Download/Install Firefox
-	* If you are on Windows just use Firefox
-	* Autochrome is a tool that configures Chromium to work with Burp out of the box(if more familiar with Chrome then download Chromium)
-	* Don't use Safari, Opera, Internet Explorer, or Chrome
+	* Don't use Safari, Opera, Internet Explorer,Edge, or Chrome
 4. Download Burp Suite
 	* Seriously, try and get a Burp Suite Pro Trial.
 You have to give them a work email and they will probably follow up or something but in our opinion it is the best tool for the job and will make the workshop better.
 5. Install Burp Extensions
 6. If using MacOS or Kali Linux and use the setup script in the `Easy Mac Setup or Easy Kali Setup` section at the bottom.df
 	* This clones all needed git repos, pulls docker images, installs autochrome and starts docker containers
-	* requires Git, Brew, Docker, Chromium and Ruby to be installed
+	* requires Git, Brew, and Docker to be installed
 7. Clone Repos if not using `setup.sh` script from step 6.
-	* Autochrome (if using Chromium)
 	* SqlMap
 	* Payload Lists
 	* This Repo